-"Although my own ideas on the organization and realization of social aims are more or less fixed, well, at least with regard to the principles, I think all the more it to be my duty as a socialist and the duty of any socialist to conserve for a long time to come still the ancient form of the dubitative, of doubt.
-I profess before the public as my firm conviction an anti-dogmatism in economics, so to speak, of an -- of a so to speak absolute character."

-I have to translate it from the French, so you understand why I do it haltingly.
+"Although my own ideas on the organization and realization of social aims are more or less fixed -- well, at least with regard to the principles -- I think all the more it to be my duty as a socialist and the duty of any socialist to conserve for a long time to come still the ancient form of the dubitative, of doubt.
+I profess before the public as my firm conviction an anti-dogmatism in economics, so to speak, of an abs- -- of a so to speak absolute character."
+I have to translate it from the French; so you understand why I do it haltingly.
+"Let us do s- -- research together, if you like.
+If -- all the laws of society, all the ways by which these laws are realized, all the progress according -- or to which we may succeed to discover these laws, mais -- but for God's sake..."

+...pour Dieu, in French...

-"Let us do research together, if you like.
-All the laws of society, all the ways by which these laws are realized, all the progress according -- or to which we may succeed to discover these laws -but for God's sake -- pour Dieu, in French -- but for God's sake, after we have demolished all the a prioris and the dogmas of the times before, let us think now in turn to indoctrinate the people. us not fall into the contradiction of Let compatriot Martin Luther, who, after he reversed the Catholic theology immediately went out with the great reinforcement of excommunications and anathemas to found a Protestant theology.
-For three centuries, Germany has been occupied with nothing but the destruction of these new plaster casts of Martin Luther.
+"...but for God's sake, after we have demolished all the a prioris and the dogmas of the times before, let us not think now in turn to indoctrinate the people.
+Let us not fall into the contradiction of your compatriot Martin Luther, who, after he had reversed the Catholic theology immediately went out with the great reinforcement of excommunications and anathemas to found a Protestant theology.

+"For three centuries, Germany has been occupied with nothing but the destruction of these new plaster casts of Martin Luther.
 Let us not cut out for the human race this new worry of a new strait-jacket.
-I applaud wholeheartedly your idea to supersede one day all mere opinions.
+I applaud by -- wholeheartedly your idea to supersede one day all mere opinions.
 I also welcome your bon and loyal polemics.
+But let us give to the world the example of a -- of a scholarly toleration, which is pres voyons..."

+...prudent, perhaps...

+"...and since we are..."

+...as he very modestly says...

+"...we are at the head of the movement ... "

+...everybody always thinks this...

-But let us give to the world the example of a scholarly toleration, which is -- pres voyons -- prudent, perhaps -- and since we are as he very modestly says -- we are at the head οf the movement -- everybody always thinks this -- let us not make ourselves the heads of the new new intolerance.
-Let us not pose as the apostles of a new religion, even if it is a religion of logic and the religion of reason, let us encourage all the protestations.
-Let us disregard or let us berate all the excommunications and all the mysticisms.
-Let us never consider any question as exhausted, when we have used our last argument, let us begin again, if it is necessary, all over with eloquence and irony.
-At this condition, I like very much to be associated with you.
-If not, not.'
+"...let us not make ourselves the heads of the new intolerance.
+Let us not pose as the apostles of a new religion, even if it is a the religion of logic and the religion of reason.
+Let us encourage all the protestations.
+Let us disregard -- or let us berate all the excommunications and all the mysticisms.
+Let us never consider any question as exhausted.
+And when we have used our last argument, let us begin again, if it is necessary, all over with the eloque- -- with eloquence and irony.
+At this condition, I shall like very much to be associated -- with you.
+If not, not."

-If you don't fulfill this condition, no. That's the great declaration of war between Proudhon then, and this book here is the vindication, of, you see, the terrible price Proudhon had to pay for his letter, because this is written against Proudhon.
+If you don't fulfill this condition, no. That's the great declaration of war between Proudhon then.
+And this book here is the vindication, of, you see, the terrible price Proudhon had to pay for his letter, because this is written against Proudhon.
 And ever since, no decent Marxian has, you see, heard the name of Proudhon without sneering.
 The second thing is: